Use of acoustic hangers, considerations for a correct selection and benefits

 A.- Technical parameters

-In this category we must know the following technical elements:
+This category is comprised of the following technical elements:

 A.1.- Total weight of the suspended ceiling

-This information is obtained adding the weight of the different elements that will be installed.
-This information is given on a kg/m2 unit.
+This information is obtained by adding the weight of the different elements that will be installed.
+This information is given in units of kg/m2.

-From an acoustic point of view, the lower is the amount of acoustic hangers, the lower are the points of transmission of structural borne noise.
+From an acoustic point of view, a lower amount of acoustic hangers, results in a lower transmission of structural borne noise.

-The key question here is to know the maximum distance that the beams used allow us.
+therefore, it is important to know the maximum possible distance beween hangers allowed by the beams.
 In fact, there is a wide range of profiles or beams that are produced in the market.
 Those profiles that allow us to use a lower quantity of acoustic hangers are the ones that we will favour.

 A.3.- Load per acoustic hanger